scikit-hep/awkward-0.x/README.rst

     #           'right' -> T2
     #           'value' -> float64

-The ``ObjectArray`` class turns awkward array structures into Python objects on demand.
+The ``ObjectArray`` class turns Awkward Array structures into Python objects on demand.
 From an analysis point of view, the elements of the array *are* Python objects, and that is reflected in the type.

 .. code-block:: python3